maugavilla/well_hello_stats/tutorials/12_LCA_depmixS4_cat.md

   groups** defined by some probabilistic model.
 - LCA: latent class analysis, mixture model that defines a categorical latent variable that describes the heterogeneity between groups.
-  Ususally applied only with categorical indicators
+  Usually applied only with categorical indicators
 - LPA: latent profile analysis, same as LCA, but usually applied with continuous indicators
 - Latent variable: an unobserved variable, that cannot be measured with